-- Has a total area of approximately 9 hectares; - Is currently vacant; and - Has vegetation covering the majority of the site.
+- Has a total area of approximately 10 hectares; - Is currently vacant; and - · Has vegetation covering the majority of the site.

 The site has primary frontage to Mayfair Road which leads to Mulgoa Road in the east and is a dead end in the west.
-There is a body of water (manmade dam) located to approximately 50m east of the proposed location of the dwelling.
+There is a body of water (a man-made dam) located to approximately 350m east of the proposed location of the dwelling.
 The site slopes 10-15 degrees north to south with proposed development occurring in the flattest part of the E3 zoned land.

 As illustrated in Figure 1, the existing site is primarily located within an E2 Environmental Conservation zone under the Penrith LEP 2010.
-The northern part of the site is classified as an E3 Environmental Management zone where the proposed development will occur.
+The northern part of the site is classified as an E3 Environmental Management zone.